Horbenkodev/hugo-blog/content/posts/9-best-programming-languages-to-learn-in-2019/index.md

 publishDate: 2019-02-28T00:00:00.000Z
 image: Programming-languages.jpg
 og_image: Programming-languages.jpg
-description: There is no doubt that the IT industry has taken over as one of the most productive industries.
-And more than half of the jobs in the IT field require good programming knowledge.
-The demand for developers has skyrocketed recently as every company tends to rely on software tools, and this has also lead to an increase in the online learning platforms.
+description: "There is no doubt that the IT industry has taken over as one of the most productive industries.
+And more than half of the jobs in the IT field require good programming knowledge. "
 promote:
   promote: false
 top: false